JackCampbell/jackcampbell.github.io/codeed.markdown

 ## Process

-It allows you to test the project you are working on after it has been compiled.
-This test is prompted by the user specifying the configuration.
-The configuration arguments and the target file specified by the macro remain the same even when the file is moved.
+This feature allows you to test the project you are working on after it has been compiled, providing significant convenience in your software development process.
+The testing process is initiated by the configuration specified by the user; this enables developers to quickly evaluate their projects under different scenarios.
+Additionally, the configuration arguments and the target file specified by the macro remain consistent, even if the project is moved, thereby providing flexibility to test the project in various environments.

 ![giphy](assets/code-process.gif)

 ## Design And Resource

-It supports application development and user-friendly form desktop design with the wxWidgets environment.
-This IDE was developed using this equipment.
+This feature supports application development and user-friendly desktop form design with the `wxWidgets` environment, providing developers with a powerful platform.
+The flexibility and functionality offered by `wxWidgets` allow users to create attractive and effective interfaces.
+This IDE has been developed using these powerful tools, making the application development process more efficient and enjoyable for users.

 ![frame](assets/code-resource.png)
 ![frame](assets/code-design.png)